 The T7 is a recent model that features in the current product line-up of Canon.
-In contrast, the T5i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T5i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon T5i better than the Canon T7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS Rebel T5i: